NourBelmabrouk/TravelLux/README.md

 ![metrics get post](https://user-images.githubusercontent.com/62619786/212911694-6ea78a4a-8f95-4e96-834d-a615ce3ff0a3.png)

 ### 2. Logs - Loki
-We used Loki, which is a log aggregation system designed to store and query logs from all your applications and infrastructure.
+We used __Loki__, which is a log aggregation system designed to store and query logs from all your applications and infrastructure.
 We added the ``request_id``, the ``ip_address`` and the ``statusCode`` in every log so that it can help us while debugging.

 ![logs id](https://user-images.githubusercontent.com/62619786/212911657-90c8565b-2308-4687-8828-825da2f7055b.png)